SoftwareSushi/layout-cluster-demo/README.md

-# PDF Document Layout Analysis
+# Document Layout Cluster

-A powerful tool for automatically detecting and analyzing the structural layout of PDF documents using deep learning.
+A powerful Jupyter/Colab notebook for automatically detecting and analyzing the structural layout of PDF documents using deep learning.

 ## Overview

-This project provides a set of tools for analyzing PDF documents to identify different layout elements like text blocks, titles, tables, figures, and lists.
-It leverages computer vision and pre-trained models to extract document structure without manual annotation.
+This project provides an interactive notebook for analyzing PDF documents to identify different layout elements like text blocks, titles, tables, figures, and lists.
+It leverages computer vision and pre-trained models to extract document structure without manual annotation, all within a user-friendly Jupyter/Colab interface.

 ## Features